 LocDC can sync up data to RemDC through 5G network configured by SatA and TerrA with the optimal route in each fixed time slot.

-Once leave LocArea, all UEs will autonomously switch the services through available terrestrial access network of TerrA or other operators in service agreement with TerrA (e.g. roaming, shared network, etc).
+When leave LocArea, there are available terrestrial access network of TerrA or other operators in service agreement with TerrA (e.g. roaming, shared network), UEs will be steered to upload data via satellite access to LocDC or terrestrial access network to RemDC regarding the policy.

-LocDC is disconnected from 5G network regarding the original provisioning information.
+When LocDC is disconnected from 5G network regarding the original provisioning information, all UE will upload data to RemDC.

 5.5.4 Post-conditions